scherbdmitry/scherbdmitry/README.md

 ### Hi there 👋

 🌱 I’m currently learning programming
-\n👨‍💻 And I’m looking for new job opportunities
+👨‍💻 And I’m looking for new job opportunities

 This page is under development and will be updated in the future...